-bart [general_option]... [subcommand] [subcommand_option]...
+'''

+bart [ general option ]... [ subcommand ] [subcommand option ]...

+'''

-- When invoking a subcommand, the subcommand name is case-insensitive (that is, the subcommand can be specified in uppercase, lowercase, or mixed case). - Each subcommand has a number of its own applicable options that are specified following the subcommand.
+- When invoking a subcommand, the subcommand name is not case-sensitive (that is, the subcommand can be specified in uppercase, lowercase, or mixed case). - Each subcommand has a number of its own applicable options that are specified following the subcommand.
 All options are available in both single-character and multi-character forms. - Keywords are case-sensitive; options are generally specified in lowercase unless specified otherwise in this section. - When invoking BART, the current user must be the BART user account (operating system user account used to run the BART command line program).
-For example, enterprised or postgres can be selected as the BART user account when the managed database servers are Advanced Server or PostgreSQL respectively. - The chosen operating system user account must have the following capabilities: - Own the BART backup catalog directory. - Be able to run the bart program and the bart scanner program. - Have a password-less SSH/SCP connection established between database servers managed by BART.
+For example, enterprised or postgres can be selected as the BART user account when the managed database servers are Advanced Server or PostgreSQL respectively. - The chosen operating system user account must own the BART backup catalog directory, be able to run the bart program and the bart scanner program, and have a passwordless SSH/SCP connection established between database servers managed by BART.